-Our approach applies real-world hardware constraints (which are further constrained by long-standing laws of physics) to the problem of avoiding OOTA cycles.
-We do this by augmenting the C++ abstract machine with these constraints, which of course limits the applicability of our results to C++ programs compiled and run on real-world computer systems.
-Given that a quarter century of OOTA research based on pure unaugmented C++ abstractions has resulted in (at best) incremental progress on the one hand, and that real-world computer systems comprise an exceedingly important part of the overall OOTA problem on the other, our results are valuable despite these limitations.
+Our approach applies real-world hardware constraints (including some imposed by long-standing laws of physics) to the problem of avoiding OOTA cycles.
+We do this by relating the C++ abstract machine to hardware executions, which of course limits the applicability of our results to C++ programs compiled and run on real-world computer systems.
+Given that a quarter century of OOTA research based on pure unaugmented C++ abstractions has resulted in (at best) incremental progress on the one hand, and that compilerbased real-world computer systems comprise an exceedingly important part of the overall OOTA problem on the other, our results are valuable despite these limitations.
 In the wise words of Peter J. Denning, "Maybe we need to occasionally descend from the high clouds of our abstractions to the concrete earthy concerns of everyday life" [10].